 To fish a drop shot rig properly, anglers need to rig the weight on a leader below the hook.
 Leader length can vary.
-Shorter leaders provide less action on the lure while longer leaders allow for more movement.
-Just about any soft plastic lure can be used and hooked any of several ways, including both a Texas Rig method as well as using a traditional nose hook.
+Shorter leaders provide more action on the lure while longer leaders allow for more subtle movement.
+Just about any soft plastic lure can be used and hooked several ways, including both a Texas Rig method as well as using a traditional nose hook.

 In this article, I will break down the drop shot in detail and hopefully even give seasoned anglers some new thoughts about how to present their lures to finicky bass.

 History of the Drop Shot Method

 This method first made its way to America via Japan.
 Anglers fishing heavily pressured waters in Japan are constantly developing new lures, techniques, and presentations to trick bass into biting.

 The first U.S. anglers started experimenting with the rig in the mid-1990s and it has been a staple of bass enthusiasts ever since.

 Most professional anglers will admit that a drop shot rig just catches fish.
 Period.